hogeschool/basecamp/week07/inf-bc-w07-python.md

 #### What to Learn?

-1. Using **BRef-01: Chapter 08** answer and experiment the following questions:
+1. Using **BRef-01-2ed: Chapter 08, Dictionaries and Sets** / **BRef-01-3ed: Chapter 09, Dictionaries and Sets** answer and experiment the following questions:
    1. How do *copy()* and *deepcopy()* behave on dictionaries?
 What about sets?
    2. How does *dictionary comprehension* work?
 What about sets?
    3. Try to build the following nested structures: